gregrickaby/nextjs-starter/README.md

 - Git Hosting Integration
 - Continuous Integration Workflows

-Learn more about publishing to Chromatic by reading the [official docs](https://www.learnstorybook.com/design-systems-for-developers/react/en/review/) or by watching [this 3-minute video](https://youtu.be/9o6uB1X-LZ8).
+Learn more about publishing to Chromatic by reading the [official docs](https://www.learnstorybook.com/design-systems-for-developers/react/en/review/) or watching [this 3-minute video](https://youtu.be/9o6uB1X-LZ8).

 ### Configuration